thaining7/liri-node-app/README.md

 ## Additional Features

-The movie-this and spotify-this commands have default parameters.
+The "movie-this" and "spotify-this" commands have default parameters.
 Simply type either of those commands with no specifying parameter to load it's default.

-The spotify-this command also allows the user to specify the artist/band name with the name of the song you want to look up.
+The "spotify-this" command also allows the user to specify the artist/band name with the name of the song you want to look up.
 Simply type the name of the artist or band before the name of the song.